 In view of this nothing remained to be argued, and the High Court disposed off his petition on November 28, 2018.
 Without the need for arguments Dhirendra scored an incremental, yet important judicial victory against Internet Shutdowns in India.

 We encourage our more detail oriented readers to either go through the bare case pleadings and the court orders that we have made available online.
 This is with the objective of putting out these public documents for wider release and transparency.
-We also want to thank Harsh and Akash volunteering their time and skills we also have a translated copy of an important letter issued by the Home Affairs Department of Rajasthan.
+We also want to thank Harsh and Akash for volunteering their time and skills.
+We also have a translated copy of an important letter issued by the Home Affairs Department of Rajasthan.

 We also encourage people to follow the detailed post over at SFLC.in.
 They have been running an influential shutdown tracker which is built off media reports and RTI responses and has been a data point for establishing that India has the highest number of internet disruptions, globally.
 This is a national shame, and this is why this case and the outcome in it becomes important.